-- a) an appropriate landscape led design in accordance with the Village Design Statement; - b) an appropriate density and layout which reflects and respects local character; - c) a safe access and adequate parking arrangements; and - d) suitable and sustainable drainage proposals.
+- a) an appropriate landscape led design in accordance with the Village Design Statement; - b) an appropriate density and layout which reflects and respects local character; - c) appropriate access for vehicles and pedestrians (eg footway access along Oxhill Road to Site 3) and adequate parking arrangements; and - d) suitable and sustainable drainage proposals.

-It should be noted, however, that the Parish Council has no control over what might be included in any future planning application.

-- 6.3.0.1 Housing in Tysoe has developed on a slow and small-scale basis.
+6.3.0.1 Housing in Tysoe has developed on a slow and small-scale basis.
 The 1985 "Domesday Reloaded" entry for Tysoe records 351 dwellings [15].
 Analysis of the most recent available data from the 2011 Census Data shows 511 dwellings [16].
-Over the period 1985-2011 an average of six additional dwellings per year were added. - 63.0.2 In the period from 2011 to 2017 new houses have been built at a rate of 3 per year.
-This trend is comparable to the growth envisaged in the District Council's Core Strategy [17]. - 6.3.0.3 Some 16 sites were considered in the Plan process, each being assessed on their suitability for development and their impact on their surroundings e.g. natural environment, heritage assets, biodiversity etc. and categorized as providing either a "good", "moderate" or "poor" opportunity for development.
+Over the period 1985-2011 an average of six additional dwellings per year were added.

+6.3.0.2 In the period from 2011 to 2018 new houses have been built at a rate of 3 per year.
+This trend is comparable to the growth envisaged in the District Council's Core Strategy [17].

+6.3.0.3 Some 16 sites were considered in the Plan process, each being assessed on their suitability for development and their impact on their surroundings - e.g. natural environment, heritage assets, biodiversity etc. and categorized as providing either a "good", "moderate" or "poor" opportunity for development.
 The assessments of all 16 are detailed in full in the references [18].
 These three sites were all assessed as providing a good opportunity for development (see site assessments 2, 4 and 6).
-All other sites were assessed as providing either moderate or poor opportunities. - 6.3.0.3 The three chosen sites are considered to provide capacity for up to 18 new dwellings.
+All other sites were assessed as providing either moderate or poor opportunities.

+6.3.0.4 The three chosen sites are considered to provide capacity for approximately 18 new dwellings.
 If these sites are developed in the Plan period, together with the sites for which planning has already been granted but on which no houses have yet been built, then the market housing stock in Tysoe will continue to grow at around three houses per year.
 Such growth should be sustainable and will support the various amenities already provided in the village (the shop, post office, sports and social clubs etc.) as well as potentially providing an increased population of children needed to maintain the school's viability.

-6.3.0.4 The three identified sites are all within the current envelope of the built environment of the village, a condition which was identified by many residents as being an important factor in any future development.
+6.3.0.5 The three identified sites are all within the current envelope of the built environment of the village, a condition which was identified by many residents as being an important factor in any future development.